kentcdodds/old-kentcdodds.com/content/blog/usememo-and-usecallback/index.md

 That could be pretty slow given the right `iterations` or `multiplier` and there's not too much you can do about that specifically.
 You can't automagically make your user's hardware faster.
-But you _can_ make it so you never have to calculate the same value twice, which is what `useMemo` will do for you:
+But you _can_ make it so you never have to calculate the same value twice in a row, which is what `useMemo` will do for
+you:

 ```jsx
 function RenderPrimes({iterations, multiplier}) {